 The close of another year is upon us.
 For some, it was record-breakingly good.

-One thing that is true across the board, this was a year fraught with ups and downs -from higher prices, from employees feeling more confident about leaving for something better and yes, from Amazon.
+One thing that is true across the board, this was a year fraught with ups and downs -from higher prices, from employees feeling more confident about leaving for something better, political crisises around the globe and yes, from Amazon.